Stringy power operations in Tate K-theory: Localization and Fourier expansion

 Let $G$ be a finite group acting smoothly from the right on a manifold $M$.
-Let $l=|g|$ be the order of an element $g$ of $G$, and write $C_g = C_G(g)$ for its centralizer in $G$. \begin{Def} Let $k$ be a natural number.
-We write $C^k_g$ or $C_G^k(g)$ for the quotient of $C_g\times\ZZ/kl\ZZ$ by the normal subgroup generated by $(g\inv,k)$, and $\CRg$ for the quotient of $C_g\times\RR/kl\ZZ$ by the same normal subgroup. \end{Def} \begin{Def} For a natural number $k$, we define
+Let $g$ be an element of $G$, and let $l=|g|$ be the order of $g$.
+We write $C_g = C_G(g)$ for the centralizer of $g$ in $G$. \begin{Def} For a natural number $k$, we define

 and

 ($\ZZ/l\ZZ$-equivariant maps), where $1\in\ZZ/l\ZZ$ acts as $k$ on $\RR/kl$ and as $g$ on $M$. \end{Def} The centralizer $C_g$ acts on both of these spaces via its action on $M$, and there is a $C_g$-equivariant homeomorphism